damianhakert/damianhakert.github.io/source/handbook/marketing/developer-marketing/index.md

 ## Club

-Start a GitLab Club for people that evangelize GitLab, make them a superhero:
+Start a GitLab Chemists Club for people that evangelize GitLab, make them a superhero:

 1. Find them on Twitter, Stack Overflow, our issue tracker, our commits, our irc channel, etc.
 1. These people can get access to swag (coupons for webstore)